stylianoskonstantinou/FootballMatchSimulator/README.md

 ## About

-A football match simulator in Java, developed as a master's thesis project at the University of Thessaly, demonstrating object-oriented programming and basic match simulation.
+A football match simulator in Java, developed as a postgraduate project at the University of Thessaly, demonstrating object-oriented programming and basic match simulation.